 Illustration style

-HARTMANN has set our to become a leading player in global healthcare and a driving force to constantly advance healthcare for all.
-Healthcare for all means healthcare for everyone.
-We updated our illustration style to reflect this inclusiveness, to feel more grounded in realism, and have increased the level of detail to accommodate this approach.
+HARTMANN has set out to become a leading player in global healthcare and a driving force to constantly advance healthcare for all.
+We have updated our illustration style to reflect this inclusiveness and feel more grounded in realism, and have increased the level of detail to accommodate this approach.

 Collage of various illustrations, such as that of a man holding a tablet in his hands.